 Rotax four stroke aircraft engines have proven themselves as reliable pieces of machinery.
-They can be bought as experimental (UL) or certified (A and F) engine and there are four main models (injected too) to date.
+They can be bought as experimental (UL), sport (S) or certified (A and F) engine and there are four main models (fuel injected too: i models) to date.

-Recognizing the different models is easy: the 912 has black cylinder covers, the 912S green/blue (blue for the french market), the 912iS is green but without the carburetors and the 914 has red covers and a turbo.
+Recognizing the different models is easy: the 912 has black cylinder covers, the 912S green/blue (blue for the French market), the 912iS is green but without the carburetors and the 914 has red covers and a turbo.
+The 915 is a turbocharged version of the 912iS with blue covers.
 These are the most obvious differences.

 These engines are very popular in the experimental aviation community especially in two seat Ultralight (ULM) and Light Sport Aircraft (LSA) models and are becoming commonplace in the general aviation community too.